-Did you know that devices actually get two different IP addresses?
-That’s right: your computer has both a public IP address and a local IP address.
+Devices actually get two different IP addresses.
+Your computer has both a public IP address and a private IP address.

-A public IP address, also called an external or global IP address, is used to communicate between hosts and the global internet.
-It’s a public IP address, often provided for home use by your ISP, which actually connects you to the internet.
+A public IP address, also called an external or global IP address, is used to communicate between hosts (devices) and the global internet.
+Public IP addresses, often provided for home use by your ISP, actually connect you to the internet.

-A local IP address, sometimes called a private or internal IP address, is assigned to your device from within a private network.
-Local IP addresses are not routed on the internet and are intended to work only within your local network.
+A private IP address, often called a local or internal IP address, is assigned to your device from within a private network.
+Private IP addresses are not routed on the internet and are intended to work only within your local network.

-In the same way an office building might have a “public address” of 123 Main Street, Big City, USA, you have a “local address” of Room 123.
-Mail will be addressed to this public address, and then the office manager (your ISP) will deliver it to your room directly.
+Just as an office building might have a public address of 123 Main Street, Big City, USA, an office worker might have a private address of Room 123.
+Mail sent to this office worker will be addressed to the public address, and then an office manager (your ISP) will send it on to the private room.

 IPv4 and IPv6

-Upon conception, the internet was not what it is today.
-Its creators did not foresee the accessibility and daily usage by billions of people and devices.
-As a result, we ran out of numbers.
+Upon its conception, the internet was not what it is today.
+Its creators understandably did not foresee all the implications of global access and daily usage by billions of people and devices.
+Because of so many connected devices, North America actually ran out of IPv4 addresses.
 IPv4 is the original internet protocol numbering structure that works on a 32-bit numeric code.

-The difference between IPv4 and IPv6 IP addresses is that the latter are the second wave of IP addresses created to confront the shortage of IPv4 addresses.
-Written in a 128-bit hexadecimal format and separated by colons, IPv6 addresses are (in theory) limitless.
+The difference between IPv4 and IPv6 addresses is that IPv6 addresses are the newest generation of IPs, created to deal with the shortage of IPv4 addresses.
+Written in a 128-bit hexadecimal format, with a range of numbers and letters and separated by colons, IPv6 addresses are (in theory) limitless.

-The rollout of IPv6 is happening as we speak.
-Chances are, you’re still connecting to the internet using an IPv4 connection.
-Currently, Google reports that about 30% of their users are connecting via an IPv6, not an IPv4, IP address.
+The rollout of IPv6 is ongoing.
+Chances are you’re still connecting to the internet using an IPv4 connection.
+Currently, Google reports about 35% of users are connecting with an IPv6 address instead of IPv4.
 While adoption is steadily increasing, there may be a number of reasons why you would want to disable IPv6.
 The road to full usage may be bumpy.

 How IP addresses are assigned

-Now that we know about different types of IP addresses, let’s discuss who assigns IP addresses.
 There are two types of IP address assignment: static or dynamic.
-How your device is assigned an IP address depends on network practices — by your ISP for instance — and on software features of your device.
+How your device is assigned an IP address depends on your network, your ISP, and your device’s features.

 Creating an IP address happens automatically if it’s dynamic, and manually if it’s static.
-A static address is fixed or permanent while a dynamic address may change each time you connect to the internet.
-For example, you may be assigned a dynamic IP address every time you restart your computer.
+A static address is fixed or permanent, while a dynamic address may change each time you connect to the internet.
+You may even be assigned a dynamic IP address every time you restart your computer.

-So the answer to the question “who or what assigns IP addresses” will vary based on your network connection.
-Broadly speaking, the world of IP addresses is managed globally by the Internet Assigned Numbers Authority (IANA), and then subsequently managed by your local ISP or your router at home.
+Who or what assigns IP addresses varies based on your network connection.
+Broadly speaking, the world of IP addresses is managed globally by the Internet Assigned Numbers Authority (IANA), and then managed locally by your ISP, business administrator, or home router.

 Keeping your IP address secure

-Cyber criminals can do a lot of damage with just a fragment of access.
-Leaving your IP address exposed can serve as a gateway for illegal and damaging activity.
-That’s why smart internet users often choose to hide their IP address and access the internet securely using a VPN.
+Cybercriminals can do a lot of damage with just a little access.
+If your IP address is exposed, it can be a gateway for illegal and harmful activity.
+That’s why smart internet users often hide their IP addresses and access the internet securely using a VPN.
 You can also mask your IP using a proxy or Tor.